haade-administrator/haade.fr/_posts/en/2025-07-25-test-ecran-tactile-murale-10-pouces-elc-smt101-et-integration-mqtt.md

 ---
 guid: 164
-title: "Test de la tablette murale Android ELC-SMT101"
+title: "ELC-SMT101 Android Wall Mounted Tablet Review"
-description: "Test et intégration dans home assistant avec mqtt de la tablette murale ELC SMT101 avec bandeau Led et switch"
+description: "Testing and integration into home assistant with mqtt of the ELC SMT101 wall tablet with LED strip and switch"
 ref: "ELC SMT101"
 layout: post
 authors: [Nico]